Aadujeevitham: Synopsis

 In a country where he doesn't know the language, places or people, he is far away from any human interaction.
 Najeeb steadily starts to identify himself with the goats.
 He considers himself as one of them.
 His dreams, desires, avenges and hopes starts to fade away as his mindset has now become similar to that of the goats.
 He talks to them, eats with them, sleeps with them and virtually lives the life of a goat.
 Although he has tried absconding multiple times, the supervisor catches him every time and punishes him by denying him food and water.
 He stops absconding when he finds the skeleton of the previous shepherd buried in the sand, who he thought had escaped.
 Even then, he keeps a ray of hope which will bring freedom and end to his sufferings some day.

-Finally one night with the help of Ibrahim Khadiri, a Somalian worker in the neighboring farm, Najeeb Muhammed and his friend Hakeem escapes from the horrible life to freedom.
+Finally one night with the help of Ibrahim Khadiri, a Somali worker in the neighboring farm, Najeeb Muhammed and his friend Hakeem escapes from the horrible life to freedom.
 But, the trio fumbles across the desert for days, and young Hakeem dies of thirst and fatigue.
 But Ibrahim Khadiri and Najeeb keep moving on and the stumble across an Oasis where they manage to take rest for a few days.
 In the day they had planned to start moving again, Ibrahim disappears leaving Najeeb alone.
 Initially devastated, Najeeb somehow manages to find his way to a nearby highway, where after a day of trying, a kind Arab stops for him and rides him to Al-Bathaa.